b-illy/autoarch/README.md

 ## Overview

 Autoarch is a script to install [Arch Linux](https://archlinux.org) to be ran within a live environment.
 It stays true to the [Arch wiki's installation guide](https://wiki.archlinux.org/title/Installation_guide), but makes the process much quicker and easier by removing the need to remember the process or manually enter commands.<br><br>
 NOTE: When partitioning manually, the script still assumes some things about the disks and partitions.
-For example, it will try to install GRUB to the initially chosen disk and will assume the bootloader partition is at `/boot`.<br>
+For example, it expects you to mount your new filesystem's root to `/mnt`.
+It will also try to install GRUB to the initially chosen disk and will assume the bootloader partition is at `/boot`.<br>

 ## Usage